 To any business, image is everything.
 Thus, you must ensure that your website, as well as social media accounts, have top quality photos and graphics that are appealing to the eye of a potential customer.
 Download top quality images for your business from pixabay or Stocksnap with ease and upload them.

 Do not be tempted to spend the profits gained by your investment.
 Many entrepreneurs tend to take the profits from the business in buying fancy office furniture or cars to impress customers.
 Resist all these and invest your finances in new technologies that will boost your business.

 22. Avoid Impulse Buying

 In order to properly bootstrap your business, you need to keep off from impulse buying.
-Always have a budget for your needs and make sure that you stick to it by avoiding to buy stuff that are not on your budget.
+Always have a budget for your needs and make sure that you stick to it by avoiding to buy stuff that is not on your budget.

 23. Use Vendor Deferred Payments

 If you want to fully ensure that your business is fully bootstrapped, one rule has to be adhered to.
 The rule is to ensure that cash inflow is higher than cash outflow.
 One of the best ways to reduce cash flow is paying your suppliers at a later date after you have already sold the products.
-When using this tip however, always ensure that you pay off the debts after the products are sold to avoid debt accumulation.
+When using this tip, however, always ensure that you pay off the debts after the products are sold to avoid debt accumulation.

 24. Lease Equipment

 There comes a time when your business could be in need of certain machinery.
 Since these machines could be used once in a while in your business, it is better to lease them from another company since it is cheaper than buying.

 Starting small does not mean that you should just lay the foundation lightly.
 Have a strategic plan for the business.
 Go ahead and open a separate business account for the business and work hard to establish a high credit score.
 Also, set a room for expansion among many other issues that might benefit the business in the future.